whokilleddb/funcshenanigans/README.md

-# funcshenanigans
+# FuncShenanigans

 This research was inspired by the [Shellcode Fluctuation](https://github.com/mgeeky/ShellcodeFluctuation) technique along with [this blog about a self mutating program](https://ephemeral.cx/2013/12/writing-a-self-mutating-x86_64-c-program/).
 So far we have seen the fluctuation technique be used for things like Shellcode and entire PEs, but I wanted to try and use this technique for something simpler - fluctuating just one function.

 The goal was to experiment with function bounds, memory protection and VEHs.
-This repositgory documents the results of such experiments in a very rough way, documenting the techniques as we go.
+This repository documents the results of such experiments in a very rough way, documenting the techniques as we go.

 ## Pre-requisites